Decision Time, Peanut (one-shot)

 "Yes, God, yes."

-Mac walked, well kind of jogged really, with me wrapped around him, across the lawn and once more onto the veranda, pausing only momentarily to turn the door knob.
+Mac walked, almost jogged, with me wrapped around him, across the lawn and once more onto the veranda, pausing only momentarily to open the door.

-Instead, Mac spun us around and barrelled backwards through an open door opposite the one I'd gone through earlier, kicking the door closed behind us with a loud bang.
+Instead, Mac spun us around and barrelled backwards into his room, kicking the door closed behind us with a loud bang.

-I got a quick little glimpse of the room we'd entered, which was painted a soft white and pretty much bare apart from a large bed with dark blue covers, before we toppled backwards onto said bed in a wet, wanton heap…
+I got a quick little glimpse of the room, painted a soft white and pretty much bare apart from a large bed with dark blue covers, before we toppled backwards onto said bed in a wet, wanton heap…

 I wish I could say that it was awful, that I was ashamed or that sex with Mac wasn't as good as I expected, but I can't.
 It was perfect, every clutch, every slide of our skin against each other, every gasp and moan- perfect.